FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: FLEXGUARD

 \subsubsection{Feedback Intensity}

-This dimension reflects how forceful the feedback feels, ranging from \FD{low} to \FD{high}. \FD{low} intensity was favored for subtle prompts or early-stage correction.
-As E6 explained, “\textit{It should whisper, not shout}.”
-In contrast, \FD{high} intensity was valued for safety-critical moments, such as E4’s proposal for strong restricting feedback in the return phase of a lateral raise: “\textit{By the time they’re lowering, it better hit hard if they drop wrong.}” Participants also emphasized \FD{progressive} intensity—feedback that begins subtly and escalates if the error persists or worsens.
+This dimension reflects how forceful the feedback feels, ranging from \FD{low} to \FD{high}. \FD{low} intensity was favored for subtle prompts or early-stage correction (mentioned in 3 sessions).
+As E3 explains to N3, “\textit{When someone exercises, they will not have concentration.
+When it comes to shaking (haptic feedback), it's not practical.}” In contrast, \FD{high} intensity was valued for safety-critical moments, such as E6’s proposal for strong restricting feedback in the return phase of a lateral raise: “\textit{If you started overcompensating and using wrong muscles, it would like identify that muscle and shift your arm back to make sure you're not using the wrong muscle.
+An ache in another area would let you know that you're not doing it correctly.}” Participants also emphasized \FD{progressive} intensity from at least 3 sessions (feedback that begins subtly and escalates if the error persists or worsens) as in S6 where participant highlighted \textit{"Like slowly over time you can do less and less with the pressure."}.
 This approach mirrors how a trainer might tolerate small deviations but intervene more forcefully over time as errors become more critical.